Fatal attraction (sociology): Fatal attraction framework

+Fatal attraction research began as exploratory research attempting to connect characteristics of initial attractiveness with those later perceived as problematic.
+Prior to this research, there had been extensive research on attraction and relationship dissolution.
+However, this research was innovative in trying to correlate the same characteristics to both initial attraction and relationship breakup.
+In her landmark research on fatal attraction Diane Felmlee analyzed the data from a random sample on initial attraction and the subsequent data from a self-report study of the sample respondents' about the characteristics they dislike about their partner.
+Felelee then summarized her results in terms of pertinence to interpersonal theories and dialectical perspectives.

-Diane Felmlee is the major contributor in fatal attraction framework.
+Felmlee is the major contributor in fatal attraction framework.
 As of September 2024, Felmlee is a professor of sociology at Penn State University.
 When she wrote her major work on fatal attraction she was a professor at the University of California, Davis.
 David Orzechowicz and Carmen Fortes are also contributors to fatal attraction framework.
-As of September 2024, Orzechowicz teaches at the University of California, Davis department of sociology.
-Fortes was a Ph.D candidate at that university as of December 2013.

-Fatal attraction research began as exploratory research attempting to connect characteristics of initial attractiveness with those later perceived as problematic.
-Prior to this research, there had been extensive research on attraction and relationship dissolution.
-However, this research was innovative in trying to correlate the same characteristics to both initial attraction and relationship breakup.
-In her landmark research on fatal attraction Felmlee analyzed the data from a random sample on initial attraction and the subsequent data from a self-report study of the sample respondents' about the characteristics they dislike about their partner.
-Felmelee then summarized her results in terms of pertinence to interpersonal theories and dialectical perspectives.